cevheryilmaz/SpeakToText/README.md

+#General Info
+I created a project on how we can use the speech api for mobile applications.
+Download and use!

 ## Developed Platform

-#### Android Studio Version 3.3.1
+Android Studio Version 3.3.1

-- Using the voice command system in mobile